microsoft/reverse-proxy/docs/docfx/articles/header-guidelines.md

 ### Distributed tracing headers

 These headers include TraceParent, Request-Id, TraceState, Baggage, Correlation-Context.
-They are automatically removed on .NET 6 or later based on `DistributedContextPropagator.Fields` so that the forwarding HttpClient can replace them with updated values.
+They are automatically removed based on `DistributedContextPropagator.Fields` so that the forwarding HttpClient can replace them with updated values.
 You can opt out of modifying these headers by setting `SocketsHttpHandler.ActivityHeadersPropagator` to `null`:
 ```C#
 services.AddReverseProxy()